MervensVal/Statistics/README.md

-This mini web application calculates the Min, Max, Median, Mean, Sum, Variance, and Standard Deviation of numbers entered by the user.
+This application calculates the Min, Max, Median, Mean, Sum, Variance, and Standard Deviation of numbers entered by the user.